-Based on household growth forecasts prepared as part of the Community Area LNA we have calculated the land needs necessary to accommodate population forecasts contained in the Fall 2024 Ontario Population Projections and meet the minimum requirements of Section 2.1.1 of the PPS, 2024.
+Based on household growth forecasts prepared as part of the Community Area LNA we have calculated the land needs necessary to accommodate population forecasts contained in the Fall 2024 Ontario Population Projections.

-Utilizing household formation rates from the 2021 Census of Canada and the shares of household growth allocations contained in the Phase 2 LNA, Wellington County needs to expand settlement area boundaries to accommodate an additional 611 hectares of Community Area lands to conform to the PPS, 2024.
+Utilizing household formation rates from the 2021 Census of Canada and the shares of household growth allocations contained in the Phase 2 LNA, Wellington County needs to expand settlement area boundaries to accommodate an additional 611 hectares of Community Area lands.
 This is 356 hectares more than identified in the Phase 2 LNA (255 hectares).